-During the Reformation, the church passed into the hands of the Protestants.
-It was destroyed by the Swedes in 1628, but was rebuilt with the help of the city of Gdańsk, which held the church patronage.
-In 1945 it was burned down, fell into ruin and was not rebuilt.
+During the Reformation, the church passed into the hands of Protestants.
+It was destroyed by the Swedes in 1628, but it was rebuilt with the help of the city of Gdańsk, which held its patronage.
+Perhaps then a timber superstructure of the tower was erected.
+In 1871, the building was renovated.
+In 1945 it burnt down, fell into disrepair and was never rebuilt.

 The church consisted of a single, large nave on a rectangular plan, 30.5 meters long and 11.7 meters wide.
 On its west side, on the axis, there was a massive four-sided towers with sides 10.8 meters long, at the eastern part of the north wall, a small sacristy, and on the south side a porch located at the second bay from the west.
 The chancel was not separated externally from the nave of the church, although it was orientated towards the cardinal sides of the world.

 The elevations of the nave and sacristy were divided with densely spaced buttresses, diagonal in the corners, perpendicular to the longitudinal axis.
 The horizontal division of the walls of the nave formed a drip cornice at the height of the first step of the buttresses, through which it was also led.
 In addition, in the façades of the entire building, the putlog holes have been preserved from the outside.
 The decorations were distinguished mainly at the eastern wall of the nave (two rectangular blendes), the eastern gable (divided by pilaster strips turning into pinnacles on eight axes, filled with narrow, lancet blendes) and the façades of the tower.